ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 listener http:Listener httpListener = new (4000);
 listener graphql:Listener graphqlListener = new (httpListener);
 ```
-#### 2.1.3 WebSocket Listener for Subscriptions
-Subscriptions are used to continuously fetch data from a GraphQL service.
-There must be a persistent connection between the server and clients to constantly push data.
-In Ballerina, `WebSocket` will be used as the communication protocol to implement this requirement as it is capable of maintaining a persistent connection and dispatching data continuously.
-The GraphQL service will establish a separate WebSocket connection with each client who requests a subscription and sends the required data through the connection.

 > **Note:**  The client does not need to explicitly create a `websocket:Listener` for subscriptions.
 If there is a subscription resolver in a service, the `graphql:Listener` will initiate a `websocket:Listener` over the same port used in the `http:Listener`.